- Latin America

 Which city and country did you decide to teach English in and why?

-I decided to teach English in Paris, France,
+I decided to teach English in Paris, France, - I speak French and Paris has the most job opportunities in France.

 How long have you been teaching English in France and how long do you plan to stay?